zachvin/labelling-instructions/README.md

 ## Downloading the files

 To download the video files we will be utilizing the RAITE [data registry](https://dvc.org/doc/use-cases/data-registry).
-It is a [DVC](https://dvc.org/) repository that contains the dataset, metadata, and samples clips.
+It is a [DVC](https://dvc.org/) repository that contains the dataset, metadata, and samples of the videos for training and calibrating.

 To install DVC and download the dataset, please see the usage example [repository](https://github.com/nd-crane/raite-data-registry-usage-example).
 This GitHub repo provides all the details needed to install and download the datasets.